michelleconville/oir_events/README.md

 ![Edit event page image](docs/readme_images/features/delete_event.jpg)

 On the event page, a delete button displays for staff and admin users only, this allows staff to delete an event, once the button is selected, they will be taken to a confirmation page to confirm that they do want to delete the event.
+Once an event has been deleted, any ticket bookings associated with that event will also be deleted.

 ### Booking pages